techengineer3d/portfolio/_clients/square-enix.md

 ### Overview

-While at Square Enix, I also particpated on the development of a GPS location based mobile game title.
+While at Square Enix, I also participated on the development of a GPS location based mobile game title.

-The game features a procedural building generation system, and I was tasked with adding support so that regular pre-made building models could also be displayed in the game.
+The game features a procedural building generation and spawn system, and I was tasked with upgrading the systems to also work with regular static mesh building models.

 #### Static Model Loading and Spawning

-For this feature, I needed to analyze the procedural building system and the spawn systems, which were bigger and more complex than anticipated.
+For this feature, I needed to study and analyze the procedural building system and the spawn systems, which were bigger and more complex than anticipated.

-Then, I needed to add new functions for loading static mesh assets from a list of meshes stored in an Unreal Data Asset file.
+I was able to make the necessary changes to the source, and adapt the system to work with regular static meshes.

-I also created a developer setting so that the loading and spawning of buildings could be switched between procedural and static meshes.
+I added a UI toggle to the game settings in order to be able to switch between procedural and static mesh spawning.

-Finally to load and spawn static meshes, I put in additional logic and function calls in all the areas where the procedural buildings were generated and spawned.
+I also created an Unreal Data Asset file to load the static mesh buildings from, and set it up with support for different themes / building skins.

 &nbsp;